 - my first Oracle database version was 7.3 & 8.0.6 (in case Tom is asking)

 Who is Jeff?

-My name is ‘Jeff Smith.’
+My name actually is ‘Jeff Smith.’
 I’m ‘that‘ crazy database guy.
 I’m a proud father of two and husband to an awesome wife.
 A software and database geek by trade, I call the Raleigh/Durham metropolitan area home.
-My passions are writing, travel, beer, and technology.

 I have a dry sense of humor.
 If you can’t tell if I am joking or not, then assume I am joking.